 - The insurance company refuses to issue the policy even after receiving the premium in life, general or health insurance.

 - The insurance company has violated any provisions of the Insurance Act, 1938 or any regulations, guidelines or instructions issued by the IRDAI.

-The ombudsman acts as a counsellor and provides unbiased recommendations after evaluating the facts and terms of the policy.
-If the insurer accepts the recommendations as final settlement, then the insurance company is notified and it has to comply with the decision within 15 days.
+The ombudsman acts as a counselor and provides unbiased recommendations after evaluating the facts and terms of the policy.
+If the insurer accepts the recommendations as the final settlement, then the insurance company is notified and it has to comply with the decision within 15 days.

 If the recommendations are rejected by the policyholder then the ombudsman passes an award within 3 months of receiving the relevant documents and information.
 This award becomes binding on the insurance company and it has to comply with it within 30 days and inform the ombudsman about its compliance.

 - File a consumer complaint: If the policyholder does not receive an adequate response from the Ombudsman or IRDA, then the insured can file a consumer complaint about coaboutnsation.
 A consumer complaint can be filed against the insurance company on the basis of the policy amount and the compensation claimed.
 Consumer courts in India are divided into 3 tiers: